AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 # Overview

-Interactivity is a kind of "dialog" that occurs between a user and a computer program, so in case with charts - between a user and a chart.
-Our charts perform some interactivity by default and also can be adjusted somehow to perform custom interactivity.
-This article describes the default charts behaviour and tells how to adjust charts' settings to create special interactivity.
+Our charts are interactive by default, and almost everything can be adjusted to your liking.
+This article describes the default charts behaviour and tells how to adjust charts' interactivity settings.

 # Default interactivity

-That's what might happen when users interact with charts:
+That's what happens by default when users interact with charts:
  - series and points are highlighted when hovered
  - points are selected
  - tooltips of hovered points are shown